hakimel/reveal.js/typeclasses.md

 ---

-## Reminder of implicits
+## Reminder about implicits
 - Given a function call with an implicit arg of type T <!-- .element: class="fragment" -->
 - The compiler searches an implicit value of T <!-- .element: class="fragment" -->
-- If such value exists in scope, the compiler use it <!-- .element: class="fragment" -->
+- If such value exists in the scope, the compiler uses it <!-- .element: class="fragment" -->

 ```scala
 implicit val shekels: String = "₪"